loyalchow/screener-circleci-jekyll/README.md

 3. **Add path to Sitemap:**
     - Click `Pages` to open the Pages Dialog.
     - Add the path `/sitemap.xml` to pages.
-(Screener will automatically prefix this path with the Base Url added above)
+(Screener will automatically prefix this path with the Base Url)
     - Then click "Save".

 <img src="https://s3-us-west-2.amazonaws.com/screener.io/github/screener-circleci-jekyll/add-sitemap-pages.png" width="500">